 Exchange with International Partners

 Shepherd has exchange agreements with an number of universities in Asia, Europe, and Latin America which allow our students to spend a semester, year, or in some cases a summer taking classes with local students or other visiting students.
-While most classes are offered in English, language courses are available in most locations, and students with an advanced level of Spanish could take university-level courses in Spanish in other subjects.
+While most classes are offered in English, language courses are available in most locations (Chinese, German, Japanese, and Spanish), and students with an advanced level of Spanish could take university-level courses in Spanish in other subjects.
 Students apply for exchange programs via the study abroad office.